bitnami/charts/bitnami/mastodon/README.md

 <!--- app-name: Mastodon -->

-# Bitnami package for Mastodon
+# Bitnami Secure Images Helm chart for Mastodon

 Mastodon is self-hosted social network server based on ActivityPub.
 Written in Ruby, features real-time updates, multimedia attachments and no vendor lock-in.